microsoft/ApplicationInsights-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report(.Net SDK)
+name: Bug Report (.NET Framework)
-about: Create a report to help us improve AI .NET SDK
+about: Create a report to help us improve
 labels: bug
 ---